-I was looking for a comprehensive and updated biography of Laura.
-I wanted to know details of her personal life, and the book satisfied me in that end.
-Her daughter was awful and I could have used way less information on her.
-Another reviewer asks how Laura could "raise someone like Nellie?" and my answer is: it is possible.
-I have seen it.
-We are all are, in the end, who we decide to be.
-Rose was a major pain and I am sure a source of profound grief for Laura.
-I identify immensely with Laura, and have always done.
-Laura created in her work a character who was not perfect, but strove continually towards good things: integrity, honesty, cheerfulness, gratitude.
-These attributes can make a person a great soul.
-And that she was, through the end of her life--the book shows me that through all of her lengthy correspondence quotations and more.
-So although in literary terms one can say the Laura in the book is a fictional character based on a real person, what I find is that the character and the real Laura are one.
-I always thought that--had she created a character who didn't mirror herself, she would have talked about it later in life.
-Laura was a an admirable woman who embodied the virtues she lauded in her work.
+Laura created in her work a character who valued integrity, honesty, cheerfulness, gratitude.
+These attributes are the makings of a great soul.
+And that she was, the real Laura, through the end of her life--the book shows me that through all of her lengthy correspondence quotations and more.
+Therefore, although in literary terms one can say the Laura in the book is a fictional character based on a real person, what I find is that the character and the real Laura are one.
+I always thought that--had she created a character who did not mirror herself, she would have talked about it later in life.
+Laura was an admirable woman who embodied the virtues she lauded so vividly in her work.

 (Albeit the erroneous pronunciation of Pierre, capital of SD, the audible narrator was very good.)

 Took one star off because of two problems: too much Rose and her politics, and too little on Garth Williams' illustrations.
-Those deserved much longer treatment, I think, as they embody so much of our common Laura Ingalls imagination!
-Much more than the awful daughter's comings and goings and empty life.
-I could have used several chapters on that creative process and what others have written about them!
+The illustration, in my opinion, such a visual landmark of her books, deserved much longer treatment as they embody so much of our common Laura Ingalls imagination!
+Much more so than the awful daughter's comings and goings and empty life.
+I could have used several chapters on that creative process, and what others have written about them!

 Interesting that Laura's books are perennial presence in literature, while her daughter Rose's books, on the other hand, are forgotten and ignored, steamy romances or personal political opinions.
 Rose is quoted saying, "I wonder what conscience is... and why I don't have it."
 Bleh.
 We all have a conscience, but anyone can do a very good job at justifying one's errors and pettiness, and ignoring it.
 The difference between Laura and her daughter was virtue.
-Goodness, kindness, justice, integrity.
-All of the true values Laura stood for and promoted all her life.
+The lasting values Laura stood for and promoted all her life.
 Her books are classics, transcending time and space, because these things speak to the human heart.